eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

-Ceylon reasons about type constraints and assignability of types to type variables using hardcoded rules written primitively into the language spec and and type checker, not by abstraction over the types of types.
+Ceylon reasons about type constraints and assignability of types to type variables using hardcoded rules written primitively into the language spec and type checker, not by abstraction over the types of types.

 ### Type functions and subtyping